-From some quarters though, this push for decriminalisation is part of an ideological attempt to re-categorise abortion solely as a medical procedure with no ethical difference from the removal of an appendix.
+From some quarters though, this push for decriminalisation is the logical result of and is achieved by the dehumanisation of the unborn child.
+It is part of an ideological attempt to re-categorise abortion solely as a medical procedure with no ethical difference from the removal of an appendix.

 - The criminal law governs very carefully the right to encroach upon bodily autonomy in specific areas.
 When it comes to the law’s encroachment upon areas of bodily integrity the law generally and rightfully takes a very hands off approach.
 It recognises that in most instances individuals have a right to decide what happens to their own body.
-In certain circumstances, the law steps in to stop an individual seriously harming themselves or others.
-We contend that the criminal law around abortion is a very important exception to a very important general rule.
+In certain circumstances however, the law steps in to stop an individual seriously harming themselves or others.
+We contend that a criminal law around abortion is a very important exception to a very important general rule.

 - The criminal law always governs actions which result in the ending of human life.
 It is the remit of the criminal law to put strong limits around when human life is intentionally ended or human dignity degraded.